EXCLUSIVE for Wholesome Subscribers!

 Also, book copycatters are getting sneaky, ripping off our branding, logo, and book cover design to make it LOOK like a book is Whole30.
 (Case in point—this one.
 Feel free to leave a scathing review while you’re there, so more Whole30’er aren’t deceived by this jerkface.)

-- I’ve written SIX Whole30 books: It Starts With Food, The Whole30, Food Freedom Forever, The Whole30 Cookbook, The Whole30 Day by Day, and The Whole30 Fast and Easy Cookbook.
+- I’ve written SEVEN Whole30 books: It Starts With Food, The Whole30, Food Freedom Forever, The Whole30 Cookbook, The Whole30 Day by Day, The Whole30 Fast and Easy Cookbook, and The Whole30 Slow Cooker.

 - If you see a book with Whole30 in the title that ISN’T one of the above, please email the link to [email protected] so we can report it.